-Construction is an industry where UAV usage has grown substantially, and as a result, is experiencing mainstream adoption.
-The amount of time and money saved by deploying a drone into a construction project is now significant.
-For companies that run multiple projects at a time, a UAV solution will be instrumental in helping you gather the necessary information to streamline your project workflow.
+Construction and engineering are industries where UAV drone usage has increased substantially.
+As a result, it is experiencing mainstream adoption.
+The amount of time and money saved by deploying drones into a construction project is significant.
+For companies that run multiple projects at a time, drone solutions integrated into the process are instrumental in helping collect essential information to streamline your project workflow.
 For the construction industry, drone technology helps to drive decisions and complete tasks more quickly, with lower costs and increased safety.
 These factors are powerful ways to increase productivity.